Introduction to White Balance

 These were taken outside on a sunny in direct sunlight.
 As you can see the Auto setting did a good job.
 I was able to make the white look white and everything else looks like it should.
 The Daylight image shows pretty much the same colors.
 Either one would work fine in this example.
 The third image is much different.
 It looks like this because I set the camera to Fluorescent light, but it recorded daylight.
 This will always give me a color cast that I don’t want as the camera was expecting fluorescent lighting and I gave it daylight.

 Default White Balance Settings

-As you may have seen, you have a few default options that you can choose from.
+You may have seen your camera has a few default options that you can choose from.
 If you are going to be shooting in JPG, I recommend that you try using the closest setting to the actual light you are in.
 Take some test shots of typical scenes shot with AWB and a default WB.
 Look at the colours and see if you can notice a difference.

 Here’s a list of options I can choose from with my Nikon D800e; your camera may have a similar list.
 Each of these settings should be self-explanatory.